abdulawalarif/facebook_feed/README.md

 ## How to tweak this project for your own uses

 It's a good starter boilerplate, For Facebook feed integration into your applications.
 Change the emoji according to the latest Facebook guidelines.
-Interact with the provider for sending posts to the server and fetching them from the servers.
+Interact with the provider to send posts to the server and fetch them from the servers.

 ## Found a bug?